 Dynamics 365 Sales Pricing (2026): Plans & Costs

-Microsoft Dynamics 365 Sales is priced to undercut Salesforce while leveraging the Microsoft ecosystem.
+Microsoft Dynamics 365 Sales is priced to undercut Salesforce while using the Microsoft ecosystem.
 The reality is more nuanced than the pricing page suggests.

 Microsoft Dynamics 365 pricing starts at $65/user/mo (Annual) for the Sales Professional plan.